Édouard Placide Duchassaing de Fontbressin

-Édouard Placide Duchassaing de Fontbressin (1819 in Moule, Guadeloupe – 1873 in Périgueux) was a French naturalist.
+Édouard Placide Duchassaing de Fontbressin (c.
+1819 in Moule, Guadeloupe – 1873 in Périgueux) was a French naturalist.
 He is noted for his work in botany and spongiology.

 A native of Guadeloupe, he studied zoology, geology and medicine in Paris.
 Afterwards, he returned to Guadeloupe as a physician, spending his free time conducting research of the island's flora.
 Subsequently, he visited several other islands of the Antilles, eventually relocating as a physician to Santa Marta, Panama (1848), from where he studied the natural history of the isthmus, sending his plant specimens to Wilhelm Gerhard Walpers, a botanist in Berlin (these specimens later became the property of August Grisebach).